Frequently Asked Questions

 IOS Sailing Club is a dinghy and catamaran sailing club welcoming all classes of boat, not a 'yacht' club.
 For yachts (boats requiring a mooring), please see the Queenborough Yacht Club and Queenborough Harbour Trust (moorings) websites.

-The dominant classes at the club at the moment are: Dart 18, Osprey and Laser.
-Other classses currently sailed by members include: Sprint 15, Nacra 6, Shadow X, 49er, Laser 4000, Laser 3000, Laser II, RS Feva, Int.
-Moth, 420, Mirror, Miracle, Topper, Pico, GP14 and Comet Zero to name but a few.
+The dominant classes at the club at the moment are: Dart 18, Osprey, Laser and Solo.
+Other classses currently sailed by members include: Sprint 15, Nacra 6, Shadow X, 505, 49er, Laser 4000, Laser 3000, Laser II, RS Feva, Int.
+Moth, 420, Mirror, Topper, Pico to name but a few.

 Q. What are the main differences between dinghy & catamaran sailing?